 The llama project takes a little more time commitment than some other

-since llama meetings are from once to twice a week.
+since llama meetings are from once a week.
 Members are

 assigned a llama to